KiRp1cH/HelpBlog/README.md

 # HelpBlog

 Simple project that allows users to ask & answer the questions.
-Now it will be on the new version of Rails.
+Now it will be on the new version of Rails (from 6 -> 7).

 Stack: